radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.
 10 : Label Settings

->**Note – The Editable checkbox is available only for Modify Templates.
-For more information on Modify Templates, see the Modify Templates section.**
+>[!note] The Editable checkbox is available only for Modify Templates.
+For more information on Modify Templates, see the Modify Templates section.

 7. (Optional) Under Icon, check the “use an icon” box to display an icon next to the attribute label on the template.
 8. Click the box below the “use an icon” checkbox.
 9. Click an icon or, to search for an icon, enter text in the Choose an Icon field.

->**Note – to select another icon, click the box below the “use an icon” box and delete the descriptive text above the selected icon.**
+>[!note] To select another icon, click the box below the “use an icon” box and delete the descriptive text above the selected icon.

 10. In the Add custom CSS class(es) (optional) field, specify the custom class(es) you want applied to the label in a comma-separated list.

-    >**Note – if you specify custom CSS classes here, you must also define the style for that class on the CSS tab.**
+    >[!note] If you specify custom CSS classes here, you must also define the style for that class on the CSS tab.
 11. Click Save Options.
 12. Click Save.